pnuu/fmiopendata/wfs.md

 ## ECMWF weather forecast for cities in Finland as multipointcoverage

 This stored query fetch ECMWF weather forecast for cities in Finland.
-The forecast is returned in multi point coverage format.
-By default, forecast is returned for the next 36 hours.
+The forcast is returned in multi point coverage format.
+By default, forcast is returned for the next 36 hours.

 * Query ID: `ecmwf::forecast::surface::cities::multipointcoverage`
 * Available arguments: